 One thing you must keep in mind while creating clothes for tourists is that those tourists will not be here forever.
 At some point, the vacation must end and they must go home with all their mementos.
 This may seem obvious, but it points to a bigger truth: your clothes must seem appealing outside of your area, not just within its borders.
 Otherwise, once-eager customers may confine the shirts to the bottom of the pajama drawer.

 For example, every single souvenir store in Miami offers shirts that read something to the effect of “I’m in Miami Beach.”
 The slogan includes the name Miami, references a hit pop song, and (when rendered in all caps and bold font) showcases the in-your-face attitude of this party-hearty city.
 Wearing it outside of the South Florida hotspot risks making one look, well, trashy.
 However, here are some tips to avoid that.
 Read on!

-Draw From Local Culture
+Capture the Local Culture

 Everyone loves a good monument, especially clothing designers looking for tourist dollars.
 However, the landmarks you are considering may already be overplayed (think of all the shirts that already feature London’s Big Ben and Paris’s Eiffel Tower).
 Others may simply not be interesting enough for most people to want on their clothes, regardless of their historical or aesthetic value.
 Freedom Tower and the American Airlines Arena are iconic to Miami, but they may not translate well to icons on clothing.